ethan-hung/aws-serverless-workshop/08-amazon-api-gateway-jwt-authorizers/README.md

-# Amazon API Gateway Authorizers by AWS Lambda
+# Amazon API Gateway JWT Authorizers

 There are two types of Lambda authorizers:
 1. token-based Lambda authorizer: For JSON Web Token or OAuth token